UniversalTourist/hazelsinki/hazelsinki2025/content/about.md

 ---
 Hey there! 👋 I'm **Hazel** — a data analyst by day, swing dancer by night 💃

+I am originally from Istanbul and I’ve been living in Helsinki for more than 6 years now.
+I absolutely love it here! 🇫🇮 I'm fluent in Finnish at a B1 level (I even passed the YKI test!).
+It’s been a rewarding journey embracing both the culture and the language.

 With over 8 years in the **gaming industry**, I’ve worked at studios like Seriously, Rovio, and Supercell to level up their game — literally.
 I specialize in:
 - 🎮 Level progression and player behavior analysis
 - 📊 Designing insightful dashboards and A/B tests